firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * cp     : Copying a file
  * cp -i  : Check if a file/directory could be overwritten
  * cp -r  : Copying a directory
+ * crontab: Crontab is a system utility in Unix that allows users to schedule jobs (commands or scripts) to run periodically at fixed times, dates, or intervals.
+ * crontab -e:It opens the default text editor where u can schedule jobs (ex :# m h  dom mon dow   command 0 2 * * * /path/to/myscript.sh )
+ * crontab -l:
  * curl   : it is a command-line tool and library for making HTTP requests.
 It stands for "Client for URLs" or "cURL."
  * cut    : It extracts portions of text from a file.
  * cut -c : To extract contents by a list of characters(ex : cut -c1-5 f1 , show the first 5 characters from each line of f1)